gitcentral/gitcentral/_CONTRIBUTING.md

 Make a clear pull request from your fork and branch to the upstream master branch, detailing exactly what changes you made and what feature this should add.
 The clearer your pull request is the faster you can get your changes incorporated into this repo.
+The commit message on the pull request should match the commit message guidelines above.

 At least one other person MUST give your changes a code review, and once they are satisfied they will merge your changes into upstream.
 Alternatively,